Thursday, May 1, 2014

 Potts Camp News

-Happy birthday to those celebrating birthdays during the coming week: Betty Bennett, Robby Goolsby, Austin Lloyd, and Roxanne Rowland (May 2), George Dickey (May 3), June Gurley Watson (May 4), Wilma Rhea and Mary Lynn Whitlock (May 5), Gale Goode (May 6), Susan Howell and Ben Rowland (May 7).
+Happy birthday to those celebrating birthdays during the coming week: Betty Bennett, Robby Goolsby, Austin Lloyd, and Roxanne Rowland (May 2), George Dickey (May 3), June Gurley Watson (May 4), Wilma Rhea and Mary Lynn Whitlock (May 5), Gale Goode (May 6), Susan Howell and Benjamin Rowland (May 7), Jane Callicutt (May 8).

-Wedding anniversary wishes are being sent to Tim and Cherrie Shaw will celebrate their wedding anniversary on Monday, May 5.
+Tim and Cherrie Shaw will celebrate their wedding anniversary on Monday, May 5.
 Congratulations.

 News: (662) 252-4261 or firstname.lastname@example.org

 Holly Springs, MS 38635

 No part of this site may be reproduced in any way without permission.